incsence/dormakaba-musicSchool/README.md

 # dormakaba-musicSchool
 This is my JAVA sandbox project - a time table tool for a music school

+For running, please download the full directory.

 ## JAVA
 This uses jdk-17.0.5.
-Download the full directory please.

 ## Import Database